IshanBanerjee2003/cse15l-lab-reports/LabReport1.md

 In order to make remote running an even more pleasant experience, one can make a local edit (For example to the file WhereAmI,java) and then copy it to the remote server and run it.

 The following is an optimization and I was successfully able to reduce from 26 to 6 keystrokes.

+The way I optimized remote running was by using the up arrow multiple times, rather than writing the characters.

 ![image](Screenshot 2022-01-26 191225.png)